DIELOO/Elite101PreWork1/README.md

-# Elite101PreWork1
+# Introduction

-Here is the prework for my elite qualifier
+This is a repository created by Diana

+## Usage

+Run this command to execute the application:

+`python filename.py`